 Students are advised not to exceed more than seven pages, inclusive of data in tables, figures and diagrams.
 References and appendices do not count towards the seven-page limit.
 To ensure fairness across submission, judges have been advised that they can ignore any part of a report that exceeds the seven-page limit.

-The report should not include acknowledgements (such as name of school, name of mentor or research institutions) or external endorsements.
+The report should not include acknowledgements (such as the name of the school, name of mentor or research institutions) or external endorsements.

-The judging criteria for SSEF 2019 is as follows:
+The judging criteria for SSEF 2020 are as follows:

 |Pre-judging Criteria ||Weighting (%) ||Final Judging Criteria ||Weighting (%) |

 |Design and Methodology ||20 ||Design and Methodology ||20 |

 |Execution ||25 ||Execution ||25 |